EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-3.md

 }
 ```

-These function as well can be found in `/RedisProjection/CartProjection.cs`.
+These functions can also be found in `/RedisProjection/CartProjection.cs`.